pkauppin/ocr-postcorr/README.md

 The three Bash scripts in this repository are

 - **train-models.sh**: build a series of error models from training data
-- **correct-no-lexicon.sh**: reads STDIN and outputs correction candidates for each word using an error model only
+- **correct-no-lexicon.sh**: reads STDIN and outputs correction candidates for each word using an error model only by using `hfst-lookup`
-- **correct-with-lexicon.sh**: reads STDIN and uses an acceptor (lexicon) to determine which words should be corrected; generates correction candidates for said words by using an error model, but only outputs candidates that can be found in the lexicon
+- **correct-with-lexicon.sh**: reads STDIN and uses an acceptor (lexicon) to determine which words should be corrected; generates correction candidates for said words by using an error model, but only outputs candidates that can be found in the lexicon; uses `hfst-ospell`

 ## Training error models